hchang1508/BinaryOutcomePermutationTest_replication/README.txt

-This repository contains the replication code for Table 2 and Table 3 of the paper
+This repository contains the code for Table 2-7 in the paper

 "Fast computation of exact confidence intervals for randomized experiments with binary outcomes".